terbium-lang/terbium/README.md

 ## Installation
 Terbium is still a work in progress.
 You can contribute by simply cloning this repository, however.

+This means some promises made here are merely goals we want to accomplish for Terbium.

 ## Hello, world!
 ```ts
 require std;